poldrack/reproducible-workflows/README.md

     - Rscript somecode.R
 ```

-### then add to repo and commit and push to github
+### if you instead created the circle.yml on your own computer using a text editor, then add to repo and commit and push to github

 ```
 git add circle.yml